jameszhou12138/jameszhou12138.github.io/_pages/about.md

 | 2020.9 ~ 2024.7 | Bachelor | Beijing Forestry University | Computer Science and Technology |
 | 2024.9 ~ now | Master | Beijing University of Posts and Telecommunications | Computer Technology |

+## Internship Experience
+**TuSimple**
+- Time: 2023.11 ~ 2024.3
+- Position: algorithm research and implementation
+- Restore the academic end-to-end control system.
+The system is run on the supplied mechanical dog for autonomous control.

+**State Grid Corporation of China -- China Electric Power Research Institute**
+- Time: 2024.3 ~ 2024.9
+- Position: Program development
+- Write a program to find the fault section of the waveform of the line, the main transformer and the bus record, and compare the fault.

 ## Honors && Awards
 Some honors and awards in the last two years are shown as follows.